 - This function resets all wired and wireless network settings to the factory default. - You can also reset the print server back to its factory default settings using the BRAdmin applications or Web Based Management.
-(For more information, see Other Management Utilities on page 7.) - Press ▲ or ▼ to choose Network.
+(For more information, see Other Management Utilities on page 8.) - 1 Press 1. - Press All Settings. - 3 Swipe up or down, or press ▲ or ▼ to display Network.
+Press Network. - 4 Swipe up or down, or press ▲ or ▼ to display Network Reset.